The A320 Family Archive

 A huge thank you go to our amazing aviation friends from around the world.
 Some of them keep me up-to-date on a daily basis, on what's going on with test & delivery flights on any of the Airbus fields.
 Thank you so much for all the contributors and other friends that also have amazing sites:

 Its very important for me to be transparent on how the images are being use on the site and where they are coming from.
 ALL image url's are linked to their original photo location and are copyrighted to their respective photographers.
 For the most part this site uses Flickr for the photos.
 A link to the original Flickr URL is given and with the Flickr API I get the photo URL and the Flickr username.
 I definitely value the photographers effort to take their amazing photos and none of the photos are stored on this site.
-Youtube embeds are also occasionally used on the site to give you a glimpse of how aircrafts look and sound like on video, again linked to their original Youtube location.
+Youtube embeds are also occasionally used on the site to give you a glimpse of how aircrafts look like on video, again linked to their original Youtube location.

 A very special mention goes out to Scott of Norebbo for his amazing work on the A320 Family illustrations that are being shown on the site when no aircraft pictures are present.

-A big thank you goes out to all photographers who put the effort to get out there in the most craziest weather conditions to shoot the test & delivery flights, in some cases on a daily basis.
-Their contributions really help give this project a better understanding of how the aircrafts look like.
+I want to give a special Thank You! to the photographers who put the effort to get out there in the most craziest weather conditions to shoot the Aircrafts in action.
+Their contributions really help give this project much more authenticity.
 Some of the most common photographers are featured below:

-If you have any questions, concerns, feedback or suggestions you can read the FAQ or you can email us at info[at]a320archive.com.
+If you have any questions, concerns, feedback or suggestions you can email me at info[at]a320archive.com.
 Anything is welcome :)